HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

 The study showed that image load duration has the least impact on LCP time, taking only 350 ms at the 75th percentile for websites with poor LCP.
-Although resource load duration optimization techniques like image size reduction are often recommended, they don’t offer as much time savings as other LCP sub-parts, even for sites with poor LCP.
+Although resource load duration optimization techniques like image size reduction are often recommended, they don't offer as much time savings as other LCP sub-parts, even for sites with poor LCP.

 TTFB is the largest part among all LCP sub-parts due to the network requests for external resources.
 Websites with poor LCP spend 2.27 seconds on TTFB alone, which is almost as long as the threshold for a good LCP (2.5 seconds).
-As we saw in the TTFB section, there hasn’t been much improvement in the percentage of websites with good TTFB, indicating that this metric offers significant opportunities for LCP optimization.
+As we saw in the TTFB section, there hasn't been much improvement in the percentage of websites with good TTFB, indicating that this metric offers significant opportunities for LCP optimization.

 Surprisingly, websites spend more time on resource load delay than on load duration, regardless of their LCP status.
 This makes load delay a good candidate for optimization efforts.
 One way to improve load delay is by ensuring that the LCP element starts loading as early as possible, which will be explored in detail in the section on LCP statical discoverability.